-HST-NEETs will be manufactured from peripheral blood, stored and maintained in the Children's National Hospital (CNH) Cellular Therapy Laboratory (CTL) until shipment to the enrolling institution.
+HST-NEETs will be manufactured from peripheral blood or apheresis collection, stored and maintained in the Children's National Hospital (CNH) Cellular Therapy Laboratory (CTL) until shipment to the enrolling institution.
 The cryopreserved product will be shipped to the study site from Children's National Hospital in a Liquid Nitrogen Dry Shipper via overnight shipping to arrive by Day -7.
 Prior to releasing the HST-NEETs to the site, the manufactured product will undergo viability testing, endotoxin testing, sterility testing (aerobic, anerobic and fungal), mycoplasma testing, phenotyping, alloreactivity testing and HLA typing.
+In the case of HLA typing, the HLA typing of the final drug product will be compared to the HLA typing of the participant to ensure the correct identity of the drug product.
 On day of infusion the study site will then thaw the cryovial(s) containing the product, transfer to a sterile syringe, and administer to the participant.
 The cryovial(s) will be cultured locally to assess product sterility at time of administration.
 Specific instructions will be provided to all study sites regarding the procedure for thawing and administration of the product.
 In summary, the following should occur:

-- The HST-NEETs product will be reviewed prior to administration by two licensed health care providers per institutional standards.
-This review should confirm that the identity of the cryovial matches the prescription for infusion, as well as a visual inspection of the cryovial. - The participant will receive Diphenhydramine (Benadryl®) and Acetaminophen (Tylenol®) as pre-medications or equivalent per institutional guidelines prior to HST-
+• The HST-NEETs product will be reviewed prior to administration by two licensed health care providers per institutional standards.
+This review should confirm that the identity of the cryovial/syringe matches the prescription for infusion, as well as a visual inspection of the cryovial/syringe.

-NEET infusion.
-Steroids should be avoided given their detrimental effect on the survival of the infused virus specific T cells

-- Cell Administration: HST-NEETs will be given by intravenous infusion over 1-10 minutes through a peripheral or central line. - The infusion will be given under supervision by a transplant physician.
-The participant will be monitored according to below: - Participants should remain on continuous pulse oximetry for at least 30 minutes post-infusion. - Vital signs should be monitored pre-infusion, at the end of infusion and at 30 and 60 minutes post infusion. - Acute toxicities should be reported up to 24 hours after infusion.
+- The participant will receive Diphenhydramine (Benadryl®) and Acetaminophen (Tylenol®) as pre-medications or equivalent per institutional guidelines prior to HST-NEET infusion.
+Steroids should be avoided given their detrimental effect on the survival of the infused virus specific T cells - Cell Administration: HST-NEETs will be given by intravenous infusion over 1-10 minutes through a peripheral or central line. - The infusion will be given under supervision by a transplant physician.
+The participant will be monitored according to below: - Participants should remain on continuous pulse oximetry for at least 30 minutes post-infusion. - Vital signs should be monitored pre-infusion, at the end of infusion and at 30- and 60-minutes post infusion. - Acute toxicities should be reported up to 24 hours after infusion.
 For outpatients, this may be accomplished by self-report or report from a caregiver. - Participants will receive supportive care for acute toxicity directly attributable to HST-NEETs as appropriate (See Appendix E).
 Steroids, though contraindicated, can be administered if there are life-threatening anaphylactic reactions (See Appendix E).